Coronavirus: State Dept., CDC urge U.S. citizens to avoid cruise ships

 Surgeon General Jerome Adams urged elderly Americans to avoid traveling, including on cruise ships, on Sunday.

-Including the Diamond Princess cruise passengers and three repatriated from Wuhan, there are 547 cases in the United States, according to data from Johns' Hopkins.
+Including the Diamond Princess cruise passengers and three people infected with the virus repatriated from Wuhan, there are 547 cases in the United States, according to data from Johns Hopkins.

 The death toll grew by two Sunday with two fatalities in the state of Washington for a total of 18.
 The other deaths are two in Florida and one in California.
 The first death was eight days ago -- in Kings County, Wash.